clojurewerkz/meltdown/README.md

 #### Custom streams

-If these four given operations are not enough for you and you'd like to create a custom stream, it's quite easy as welll.
+If these four given operations are not enough for you and you'd like to create a custom stream, it's quite easy as well.
 For that, there's a `custom-stream` operation available.
 For example, you'd like to create a stream that will only dispatch every 5th value further.
-For state, you can use let-over-lamda:
+For state, you can use let-over-lambda:

 ```clj
 (defn every-fifth-stream